rsvim/rsvim/README.md

 ## Contribution

-Roadmap and high-level design can be found in RSVIM's [RFC](https://github.com/rsvim/rfc), please submit your ideas and feature requests there if they're quite big and involves a lot of effort.
+Roadmap and high-level design can be found in RSVIM's [RFC](https://github.com/rsvim/rfc), please submit your ideas and feature requests there if they need fairly large effort.

 ## Supporting the Project